rockettheme/docs/Docs/phpbb/start/install.md

 :	1. **Database Type** Select which type of database you'll be connecting phpBB3 to.
 [18%, 65%, sw]
 	2. **Database Server Hostname or DSN** The server hostname or DSN of your database.
 This is usually `localhost`.
 [24%, 47%, se]
 	3. **Database Server Port** The port on which phpBB3 can communicate with the database.
-If you don't know (or if your hosting provider doesn't indicate any) this can be left blank.
+If you do not know (or if your hosting provider does not indicate any) this can be left blank.
 [38%, 47%, se]
 	4. **Database Name** Enter the unique name of your database as it appears on your host.
 [48%, 47%, se]
 	5. **Database Username** This is the username used to manage the database, and will generally be different from the one you use to manage phpBB3 on the backend.
 [56%, 63%, sw]
 	6. **Database Password** This is the password linked to the administrative database username.
 [61%, 47%, se]
 	7. **Prefix for Tables in the Database** This prefix appears prior to tables used for phpBB3 in the database.
 This is done to keep your phpBB3 data separate from any other data being used for other areas of your site (for example: a Joomla or WordPress installation).
 [70%, 47%, ne]

 The **Database Configuration** page establishes a connection to the database on which phpBB3 will be hosted.
-This database doesn't have to be exclusive to phpBB3, though it certainly can be.
+This database does not have to be exclusive to phpBB3, though it certainly can be.

 1. **Database Type** Select which type of database you'll be connecting phpBB3 to.

 2. **Database Server Hostname or DSN** The server hostname or DSN of your database.
 This is usually `localhost`.

 3. **Database Server Port** The port on which phpBB3 can communicate with the database.
-If you don't know (or if your hosting provider doesn't indicate any) this can be left blank.
+If you do not know (or if your hosting provider does not indicate any) this can be left blank.

 4. **Database Name** Enter the unique name of your database as it appears on your host.